dailymotion/vast-client-js/docs/api/class-reference.md

 - `creatives: Array<Object>` [go to object](#creative)
 - `extensions: Array<Object>` [go to object](#extension)
 - `adVerifications: Array<Object>` [go to object](#ad-verification)
+- `hasFailed: Boolean` Indicates that the parsed node has failed to be unwrapped or parsed.
+Only available with the option keepFailedAdPod on ads with a sequence.

 ## Creative<a name="creative"></a>